-In addition, this requirement may extend to participation in legal proceedings and investigations involving CIBC Mellon, its clients or employees.

-Upon receiving any kind of demand or request for information from an outside party (including but not limited to regulators, enforcement agencies, or parties involved in litigation), employees must contact the appropriate department as follows:
+In addition, this requirement may extend to participation in legal proceedings and investigations involving CIBC Mellon, its clients, or employees.
+It is critical that upon receiving any kind of demand or request for information from an outside party, including but not limited to, regulators, enforcement agencies, or parties involved in litigation, employees immediately contact the appropriate department as follows:

-- For search warrants, production orders, or similar legal demands, immediately contact the Legal Department; - For regulatory requests or notices of investigation, contact Corporate Compliance; or - For all other demands or requests, contact Corporate Compliance.
+- For any regulatory requests or notices of investigation contact Corporate Compliance; or - For search warrants, production orders, or similar legal demands, and all other out of the ordinary demands or requests contact the Legal Department.

-➤ A BNY MELLON AND CIBC JOINT VENTURE COMPANYSM
+➤ A BNY AND CIBC JOINT VENTURE COMPANYSM